Article published on 10 August 2021

 Did you know?

-Many play providers offer climbing nets that must be completely replaced as soon as one section fails.
+Many playground equipment suppliers offer climbing nets that must be completely replaced as soon as one section fails.
 Proludic differs by allowing for the simple replacement of individual sections.

 As our play equipment is located worldwide it has to stand up to considerable climatic variations depending on the region it’s installed in.
 The choice of high-quality materials and full control of the manufacturing process from machining to painting are essential elements in ensuring the long-term durability of our products in these differing environments.